sudhaus7/wizard/Documentation/Developers/Registering.rst

    From this point on your theme will be available in the Themes drop down inside a :ref:`task record<taskrecord>` as an option, and you can start to clone sites implementing this theme.

 #.
-Registering the WizardProcess Class
+Registering the WizardProcess Class in ext_localconf.php

    As a last step your WizardProcess Class needs to be known to the wizard extension itself by adding the following line to your sitepackages ext_localconf.php (or any other place you can add to :php:`$GLOBALS['TYPO3_CONF_VARS'])`